dominicjbroadbent/dominicjbroadbent/README.md

 ## About Me
 I'm a second-year PhD student at the Univeristy of Bristol's ESPRC Centre for Doctoral Training in Computational Statistics and Data Science.
-My interests lie in data compression.
+My interests lie in non-parametric data compression and data compression in the context of Bayesian inference.

 ## Projects
 Company pivot or rebrand detector - https://github.com/dominicjbroadbent/pr_detector